-Firstly, AEMO must be aware of the changing status of a connecting plant to ensure that it is acting in accordance with the requirements of clause 3.13.3(l4).
-For example, AEMO should be made aware of the execution of a connection agreement, so that it knows when it is required to release the information.
+AEMO must be aware of the changing status of a connecting plant to ensure that it is acting in accordance with the requirements of clause 3.13.3(l4).
+For example, AEMO should be made aware of the execution of a connection agreement, so that it knows when it may be required to release the information.
+Accordingly, the Rule as made contains amendments to clause 5.3.7(g), requiring both participants and the relevant NSP to notify AEMO within 20 days of a connection agreement being entered into.